junthehacker/saskatoon_hsctf_questions/README.md

 I hid my flag on a series of sites.
 This is the first of the challenges.
 See the title for the website.
 I wish you the best of luck.

-- Andrew Kim
+-Andrew Kim

-Hint 1: Select all the text.
+Hint 1: There's more text than what you see.
+Try zooming out.
-Hint 2: Which post?
+Hint 2: Maybe we should look for Saskatoon HSCTF-related posts...
 Hint 3: Look carefully.

 hsctf{overflow}